sagemath/trac_to_gh/Issue 4930.md

 # Issue 4930: [with spkg, needs review] 3.2.3.final: Fix bug in ATLAS' spkg-install that breaks the install target for dynamic libs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4930

 Original creator: mabshoff